pravinkedia/CP4DCLONE/README.md

 ## Pre-requisites for Cloning
 Pre-requisites before running cloner utility.

-1. S3 /ICOS where AIP user can create a bucket and save the clones to
+1. Details of the S3 / ICOS where AIP user can create a bucket and save the clones to
 2. OCP 4.5.6 or higher cluster with OCP/CP4D/DV/DMC services installed.
 3. Run the oc login for the existing OCP/CP4D cluster.
 4. From the oc login you will get the SERVER and TOKEN parameters we need.